dfinity/portal/docs/developer-docs/integrations/sns/introduction/dao-alternatives.md

   NNS community.

 ## Build your own DAO / use other DAO frameworks
-  While this is conceptually similar to the above option, we would like to emphasize that there are of course other designs than what the SNS code implements that also realize a DAO.
+  While this is conceptually similar to the above option, it is important to emphasize that there are of course other designs than what the SNS code implements that also realize a DAO.
   For most of these, the implications for the communities will be similar: The DAO